fredgrott/MyGithubProfile/README.md

 1. Not a recruiter but a start-up founder or co-founder

-2. If start-up than its fully funded at $1 Million or more in seed capital.
+2. If start-up than its seed capital 'run-way' is fully funded at $1 Million or more.

 3. If a Chicago start-up than willing to travel to my NorthWest Indiana location and discuss over a paid subway meal and discuss a relocation.

-4. If not a Chicago start-up than willing to allow me to do remote and enter a lengthy and informative discussion about your android application development needs.
+4. If not a Chicago start-up than willing to allow me to do remote(as I prefer not to devote 50% of my net income towards extremely high apartment rents and leasing) and enter a lengthy and informative discussion about your android application development needs.

 5. It has to be android java application development not anything touching C/C++ or embedded development.
+If you really want embedded and cannot find any one than its  somewhat 200% of the android java application market price at 1099 with a cash advance.

+6. I only find qualified android developers for recruitment purposes on paid-commission re-using tools and processes from my GrottWorkSpace system and the pricing starts at $95,000 per developer needed.
+   Please do not ask for freebies.

+7. Obviously, do not pull the recruiter crap and seek my Google-Voice-Number to call me daily to inquire about recruiting me as my quiet coding time is somewhat important to me.

 If you can follow those rules than you can email me at:

-fred dot grott AT gmail dot com
+fred DOT grott AT gmail DOT com